 Here you are!

 The clients were of course delighted, and what a transformation this has been!
-This house now has a totally uniform external wall finish with a rendered surface, and NPA Never Paint Again texture coating, which is guaranteed to stay white, for up to 20 years, and comes with an insurance backed guarantee too!
+This house now has a totally uniform external wall finish with a rendered surface, and NPA Never Paint Again texture coating, which is guaranteed to stay white, for up to 20 years, and comes with a 20 year insurance backed guarantee too!

 To find out how much this system would cost for your house, send us an email!